 Scroll down to the Video Addons section and click on it to continue.

 Click on TheOath.

 That takes you to the addon’s detail page.
-This usually gives you a bit of detail about the addon, what it does, and (occasionally) some screenshots.
+This gives you a bit of detail about the addon, what it does, and some screenshots.

-In this case, there’s really nothing additional to learn about The Oath.
+In this case, there’s nothing more to learn about The Oath.

 Click on the Install button to continue.

 I had several dependent addons that needed to be installed to make The Oath work.
 If you decline this, the installation will abort.

 After a few moments, you get a pop-up message saying TheOath Addon has been installed.